Note: Our weird and wonderful niche Linux distros round-up has been fully updated. This feature was first published in December 2011.

 Before Unity, Gnome 3 and KDE 4 came along and showed the world what it was missing, the Linux desktop was a staid place, enlivened only by the ongoing flame wars between KDE and Gnome users.
 This is odd, because as long ago as 1997 we had a far glitzier alternative: Enlightenment.

 Enlightenment is a window manager, and is beautiful without distracting you from the task in hand or forcing you to adopt your way of working to it.
-And the best way to get it is to install Bodhi Linux, which is why it's on this list.
+Bodhi Linux ships with a modified version of the Enlightenment desktop called Mokha, which means 'emancipation, liberation or release', and it's this decision to go with Enlightenment over other, better known desktops, that puts it on our list.